 Figure 3.
 This chart is based on Burning Glass data through June 2020.
 It includes postings for all jobs Burning Glass classifies as Software Development / Engineering in its Occupation Name field in countries for which remote job metadata is available.

 A remote tech industry would have different properties than a non-remote tech industry.
 Most significantly, location would be a less of a constraint on where people work and who companies hire.
 At Foretell, we are tracking and forecasting the percentage of software engineer job postings that are remote in the United States, UK, Canada, Australia, and New Zealand.
-This metric informs the world forecast "Three Possible 2025 World that Should Inform Policy Today."
+This metric informs the scenario "Three Possible 2025 World that Should Inform Policy Today."
 You can forecast it here.